cister-labs/uppex/README.md

 ### Enriching annotations with features

 Recall that each annotation is described by a table with multiple columns, each with a header identifying a pattern name.
-A special column named `Features` is used to map entries to feature names, such as the ones in the configuration table.
-Each line of an annotation table is included only if all of its names in the `Features` column (separated by commas) are selected in the configuration.
-In case of entries with the same left-most value, the last one prevails.
+A special column named `Features` is used to map entries to boolean expressions over feature names, such as the ones in the configuration table.
+Empty cells default to `True`.
+Each line of an annotation table is included only if the boolean expression evaluates to true by assigning the selected features to true.
+When more than one entry has the same left-most value, the last one prevails.

 For example, using the table below and considering the configuration table above, selecting the configuration _Conf3_ would produce our original Uppaal model, but selecting _Conf2_ would instead assign `10000` to `v1`.